Leadership of Tyler Alumni Class of 33

 Lisa was a recipient of the 2012 Health and Wellness Advocacy Award from Alpha Kappa Alpha sorority.
 Lisa is also a recipient of the Helen McNeal Service Award by Phi Beta Sigma Fraternity Inc and Zeta Phi Beta Sorority, Inc. in 2018.
 She also received the 2018 Torchbearer Award from the NAACP.
 Ms Williams also received the Clarion Call Award in 2018.
 She received the Black Nurses Rock National Nurse Leader Award in 2019.
 Lisa received the Most Innovative and Largest Chapter for BNR in 2020.
 Lastly, she received the Notable African American Women’s Award in 2020.

-Most recently, she founded Black Nurses Rock, Tyler, TX, serving as chapter president and CEO.
-In addition, Lisa is also a BNR State Director of Texas and received the Black Nurses Rock National Nurse Leader Award.
-Ms. Williams leads with a mission to inspire and empower innovative leaders to serve and educate vulnerable communities.
-Currently she is pursuing a master’s in business administration desiring to become an entrepreneur as a Nurse Consultant.
-Ms. Williams is also a recipient of the Helen
+Lisa founded Black Nurses Rock (BNR), Tyler, Texas in 2016, and serves as chapter president and CEO.
+In addition, Ms Williams is also a National Director of Membership for BNR.
+Lisa Williams leads with a mission to inspire and empower innovative leaders to serve and educate vulnerable communities.
+Her current desire is to become an entrepreneur as a Nurse Consultant.

-famous quotation: “Give a man a fish, and you feed him for a day.
+Lisa K. Williams has a son, Antonio, daughter, Celissa, and granddaughter, Caleigh.
+She lives by the philosophy embodied in that famous quotation: “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.”